MiguelBetti/Lope_Map/README.md

 ## LinkedPlaces Data

-Our [LP-Format](https://github.com/LinkedPasts/linked-places-format) data can be found here:
+Our [LP-Format](https://github.com/LinkedPasts/linked-places-format) data can be found [here](https://github.com/MiguelBetti/Lope_peripleo/tree/main/public/data).

 ## Code Reuse

-Our javascript implementation of Peripleo can be found here:

-It is a slightly different version from the original Peripleo, with facets ordered alphabetically, and places displaying a list of related manuscripts instead of a list of links.
+Our javascript implementation of Peripleo can be found [here](https://github.com/MiguelBetti/Lope_peripleo/tree/main/src).
+It is a slightly different version from the original Peripleo.

 ## Installation